phasetr/kindle-linear-algebra-for-newcomers/what_is_linear_algebra.rst

 ===================================

 We have applications in computer science.
 In numerical analysis we use linear algebra.
-See the code theoery or Google’s page rank for real world application.
+See the code theory or Google’s page rank for real world application.
 [3]_

 ..
 [2]